 A short time after U.S. Highway 24 came through, the town got its most spectacular amenity — the Genoa Wonder Tower.
-Looking a little like an out of place lighthouse on the vast prairie, the 60-foot tower was built by in 1926 Charles W. Gregory, a railroad engineer and entrepreneur.
+Looking a little like an out of place lighthouse on the vast prairie, the 60-foot tower was built by Charles W. Gregory, a railroad engineer, and entrepreneur, in 1926.
 The attraction initially included a motel, restaurant, and gas station.
 During this golden age of travel, these types of places were referred to as “one stops.”
 When the attraction first opened, Gregory, touted as Colorado’s P.T.
-Barnum of the time, would stand at the top of the tower, yelling through a megaphone at passing cars enticing them to stop.
+Barnum of the time would stand at the top of the tower, yelling through a megaphone at passing cars enticing them to stop.

 Over the years, Gregory added to his dream by covering the wood-frame additions with stone and converting the interior into imitation caverns.
 The site also became an official Greyhound bus station and a popular truck stop.